 The devotion of those who believe in the miraculous appearance is very real, however, and it is impossible not to be moved by the religious faith of those celebrating it around the country.

-The Holy Week of Easter in this Catholic country is a time for both devotion and celebration.
+The Holy Week of Easter in Catholic Mexico is a time for both devotion and celebration.

 Before that, there is the 40-day fasting period of Lent, preceded by the joys of Carnival.
 There are hundreds of carnivals throughout Mexico, although the ones in the port cities of Mazatlan and Veracruz are most famous and among the largest in the world after Rio and New Orleans.